orassayag/crawler/README.md

-# Server
+# Crawler

-Start to be built in February 2020.
--Goal:
-The goal of the crawl script if to fetch as many valid email addresses from crawling web pages sources resulted from crawling search engines sources, according to specific and random search keys.
+Built in February 2020.
+A Node.js + Puppeteer.js application to fetch as many valid email addresses from crawling web pages sources resulted from crawling search engines sources, according to specific and random search keys.

 ## Getting Started

 Clone the application to your computer.
 Steps to view the solution:
 1. Open server application on IDE (I use VSCode).
-8. Terminal: npm i
+2. Terminal: npm i
+3. In terminal: npm start

 Search email addresses script:
 ==============================